Georgia Divorce Process

 What Are the Requirements For Divorce in Georgia?

 There are a number of elements involved in seeking a divorce in the state of Georgia.
 To file for a divorce, you must have:

 - Valid Marriage: The court only has jurisdiction to grant a divorce if a marriage is valid.

 - Residency: The person seeking the divorce (plaintiff) must have been a Georgia resident for at least six months prior to filing for divorce.

 - Separation: You do not have to be living apart at the time of filing, but you must be “legally separated.”
 This means you consider yourself in a state of separation and intend to suspend marital relations.

 During divorce proceedings, a wide range of family law issues may arise, including spousal support, child custody, visitation rights, child support, and division of assets.
 You need a skilled divorce lawyer to help you navigate these various issues.

-Our family law attorneys at Crystal Wright Law, LLC take care of the complex legal matters so you can have peace of mind about your decision.
+Our family law attorneys at Crystal Wright Law take care of the complex legal matters so you can have peace of mind about your decision.